Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 </details>

 #### Assertions
+1. The correct dumbbell weight is displayed within the workout page's UI.
-1. After completing a workout, post-workout analysis is displayed to the screen due to the workout starting from the user saying "Start" and other required voice commands such as "Pause", "Next", "Finish".
+2. After completing a workout, post-workout analysis is displayed to the screen due to the workout starting from the user saying "Start" and other required voice commands such as "Pause", "Next", "Finish".

 <br></br>

-## Use Case 7 - Performing Workout
+## Use Case 6 - Performing Workout

 <details open>